pecknigel/learning-resources/index.md

 ## Collaborative Learning Programs

 Our pièce de résistance.
 Gain experience in a real working environment lead by an experienced lead engineer.
 This is just getting started and we’re excited about the possibilities.

 A second program is coming soon (building a web framework).
 All programs here require a substantial time commitment to get real value.
-If you don’t have the time, a practice or open source project is likely a better choice.
+If you don’t a few hours minimum per week, a practice or open source project is likely a better choice.

 ### Trading Exchange Collaborative Learning Program